go-outside-labs/fake/content/about.md

 ## 101. Rotating your wallet address

-Donation are the tip of free work.
+Donation are the token of appreciation for volunteer work.
 This week we are at:

 ```
 bitcoin: 3BzjUSgJXZ8BsBBbTgHYAKqntWtqgE7af5